sred36/PDP-TEST1/README.md

 The branch has 3 folders:

 # CSS:
-# Global.css  written styles globally and i have written predefined classes those classes can be used throught the project
+  Global.css  written styles globally and i have written predefined classes those classes can be used throught the project

-# I have followed Bem structure for classes Name
+  I have followed Bem structure for classes Name

-# written dimension sizes in rem formate
+  written dimension sizes in rem formate

-# i have used media query to support responsive design
+  Used media query to support responsive design

 # Js

-# Global.Js: i have wrriten functiona js programming
+  Global.Js: i have wrriten functiona js programming

-# initializeCache() function initilise to get the all elements of dom. this helps us improve the performence rathere than traversing everytime
+  initializeCache() function initilise to get the all elements of dom. this helps us improve the performence rathere than traversing everytime

-# initializeEvents : initilise is the event for swatches get the selected swatch information
+  initializeEvents : initilise is the event for swatches get the selected swatch information

-# var product : initilize jSON OBJECT different product's information
+  var product : initilize jSON OBJECT different product's information

-#  appendDataToDom() method helps to update the dom elements like product image , product title, Product price, Product availability sizes, Product description
+   appendDataToDom() method helps to update the dom elements like product image , product title, Product price, Product availability sizes, Product description

 # images:

-# images folder contans the all project images like swatches colors, product image, see more images
+  images folder contans the all project images like swatches colors, product image, see more images

 # index.html

-# index.html: loadded css, js files and font awesome links
+  index.html: loadded css, js files and font awesome links